JOIN NOW

 There are degrees of giftedness ranging from mildly gifted through to profoundly gifted.

-Giftedness can be identified in all genders, ethnic and language groups, environments, and all socioeconomic levels.
+Giftedness is identified in all genders, cultural and language groups, environments, socioeconomic groups, and can exist alongside disability and learning difficulties.

-There is no one definition for giftedness but research shares the common agreement that children who fall into the gifted range require interventions and adjustments to reach their potential.
-This is due to their asynchronous development, where the children’s mental and social emotional age is out of step with their chronological age.
+There is no one definition for giftedness but research shares the common agreement that children who fall into the gifted range require interventions and adjustments to the typical school curriculum to meet their wellbeing needs and reach their academic potential.
+This is due to their asynchronous development, where the children’s mental and social emotional age can be out of step with their chronological age peers.

 Françoys Gagné’s Differentiating Model of Giftedness and Talent